 - Gold: Invest in gold ETFs or sovereign gold bonds for a safe haven during market downturns.

 Diversification not only minimizes risks but also ensures that your portfolio performs well under different market conditions.
+Whether you are focusing on investment strategies in India or how to build an investment portfolio for beginners in India, a well-diversified approach is essential for long-term financial success.

 4. Start Small with SIPs